-For more than 30 years, Medical Advocacy and Outreach (MAO), has remained committed to helping people living with HIV and other potentially life-threatening illnesses get the compassion and care they need.
-Through direct medical and mental health care, case management and social services, counseling, food, housing, and transportation assistance, MAO saves lives, one person at a time.
+For almost 34 years, Medical Advocacy and Outreach (MAO), has remained committed to helping people living with HIV and other potentially life-threatening illnesses get the compassion and care they need.
+Through direct medical, dental and behavioral health care, specialty pharmacy services, case management and social services, counseling, food, housing, and transportation assistance, MAO saves lives, one person at a time.
 Thanks to innovative use of telemedicine technology, care is even possible in the most rural areas.
 Furthermore, when and where education is needed, MAO is there to elevate knowledge and promote awareness.
 Testing is made convenient and free.

 To continue our work, MAO needs your support.
-The more than 1,700 in MAO’s care and the thousands who are just beginning to understand their risks need you.
+The more than 2,000 in MAO’s care and the thousands who are just beginning to understand their risks need you.
 Your donations to MAO cover what grants and insurances do not.
-Please consider making a tax-deductible donation today to MAO’s 30th Anniversary Fund.
-The Fund helps support the needs of today and MAO’s ability to remain committed to another 30 years of compassion and care.
+Please consider making a tax-deductible donation today to MAO’s General Fund Fund.
+The Fund helps support the needs of today and MAO’s ability to remain committed to compassion and care in the future.